Robert Stevenson (civil engineer): Family life

 In 1799, Robert married his stepsister, Jean Smith, who was his stepfather Thomas Smith's eldest daughter by his first wife.
 A number of their children died young, including three who died of childhood diseases early in 1808, during the construction of Bell Rock.

 Three of Stevenson's sons became engineers: Alan, David and Thomas.
 Robert's other surviving child was Jane (1801–1864).
 Jane became her father's secretary and helped him write and illustrate his account of the Bell Rock Lighthouse construction.
 He had two grandchildren who became well-known: His son Alan was the father of the author and journalist Katharine de Mattos, and his son Thomas was the father of the author Robert Louis Stevenson.

-Stevenson lived in Baxters Place at the head of Leith Walk for most of his later years, moving from No. 2 to the far larger No. 1 around 1820.
+Stevenson lived in Baxter's Place at the head of Leith Walk for most of his later years, moving from No. 2 to the far larger No. 1 around 1820.
 In 1985, the building was named "Robert Stevenson House" in his honour.
 It was used as an office from 1985 to 2015.
-The building was converted into a Marriott Hotel in 2017, whereupon the name was removed.
+The building was converted into a Marriott Hotel in 2017, at which point the name was removed.

 Stevenson died on 12 July 1850, at 1 Baxters Place in Edinburgh.
 He is buried in the Stevenson family plot in the New Calton Burial Ground.

 Memorials to Stevenson

 Stevenson College, Edinburgh, named after Robert Stevenson, was founded in 1970.
-For a good portion of his life, Stevenson lived at 1 Baxters Place, Edinburgh.
+For a good portion of his life, Stevenson lived at 1 Baxter's Place, Edinburgh.
 In 1985, the building was named “Robert Stevenson House” in his memory.
 (The name was removed in 2015 because Marriott bought the building to convert it to a hotel.)

 Robert and his father, Alan, are memorialized on the gravestone of his grandfather, a Glasgow merchant — also named Robert Stevenson - who died in 1764 and was buried in the churchyard of Glasgow Cathedral.